eikendev/sectxt/README.md

 ## About

 This tool can be used to determine the adoption of the [security.txt standard](https://securitytxt.org/) among several domains.
-You feed it a list of domains and it will tell you how many of them implement the standard already.
+You feed it a list of domains and it will tell you which of them implement the standard already.
 ```bash
 sectxt < domains.txt
 ```